lacework-community/fargate-ecs-guide/README.md

 ## Installation steps

 Two primary options to install the Lacework Agent in AWS Fargate are available.
-The *preferred* method is to bake the Lacework agent directly in the Docker image.
+The *recommended* method is to bake the Lacework agent directly in the Docker image.
 We encourage using multistage builds; however, a version without multistage builds is also documented below:

 Navigate to the corresponding configuration below to view the installation steps.